RonyAbecidan/ManTraNet-pytorch/README.md

 ## N.B. :
 - Considering that there is some differences between the implementation of common functions between Tensorflow/Keras and Pytorch, some particular methods of Pytorch (like batch normalization or hardsigmoid) are re-implemented here to match perfectly with the original Tensorflow version

 - MantraNet is an architecture difficult to train without GPU/Multi-CPU.
-Even in "eval" mode, if you want to use it for detecting forgeries in one image it takes some minutes using only your CPU.
+Even in "eval" mode, if you want to use it for detecting forgeries in one image it may take some minutes using only your CPU.
+It depends on the size of your input image.

 - There is also a slightly different version of MantraNet that uses ConvGRU instead of ConvLSTM in the repo.
 It enables to speed up a bit the training of the MantraNet without losing efficiency.